 Metal Roof Materials

-In general, metal residential roofing is made of copper, steel or aluminum.
+In general, metal residential roofing is made of copper, steel or aluminum which you can buy at places like ALUMINIUM WAREHOUSE.
 Rolls of 24- or 26-gauge steel sheets are given a metallic coating to prevent rust, and then given a baked-on paint finish.
 Aluminum sheets don’t require the metallic coating but do get painted.
 Copper, often referred to as a natural metal product, is neither coated or painted because it does not corrode.
 Copper is often used to highlight special features, such as the highest peak of the house.

 Steel roofing products are coated with either zinc (galvanized) or a mixture of aluminum and zinc (galvalume or zincalume).
 Of the two, galvalume offers the longer service.
 The amount of protection your metal roof receives depends on how thick these coats are.
 The thicker the coating, the longer the roof’s lifespan, however this also raises the cost.
 The recommended galvanizing thickness level is at least G-90 and an AZ-50 or AZ-55 designation for galvalume coatings for residential applications.